kodtodya/camel-spring-boot-examples/external-activemq-component-example/README.md

 # Spring-Boot Camel QuickStart

-This example demonstrates how you can use Apache Camel, Spring Boot with embedded ActiveMQ broker.
+This example demonstrates how you can use Apache Camel, Spring Boot with external ActiveMQ broker.

-The quickstart uses Spring Boot to configure a little application that includes a Camel route that triggers a message every second, and routes the message to ActiveMQ.
+The quickstart uses Spring Boot to configure a little application that includes a Camel route whic hreceived messages from the rest service and routes the message to ActiveMQ.
 Then second route consumes messages from ActiveMQ and writes to new file each time at specified location.

 ### Building